mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "Want to see it?"

 Linyu was confused but took a look anyway.
-Mel watched as thi looked intently at the engravings.
+Melna watched as thi looked intently at the engravings.
 Suddenly, thi reached into hae shirt and pulled out a pendant of hae own and began to compare the two.
 Melna was shocked to see Kipnu's pendant in the hands of this strange kaln.

 "Where did you get that?!"
-She asked, grasping to see Kip's pendant
+She asked, grasping to see Kipnu's pendant

 Linyu quickly finished checking the two and hae eyes started to water.
 Without a moment's pause, thi flung haeself at Melna and made whimpering breaths into her shoulder.

-"Kip," thi whispered through tears.
+"Kipnu," thi whispered through tears.
 She let hae cry a bit more but her mind kept racing back and forth to all of the possibilities that could have led to this moment.

 -->